Written by Stefan Lindbohm and Viktor Cessan.

 - If the team wants to collaborate more / and want to work more towards a common goal, have them generate actions on what they think would lead to that.

-Would you like to learn more about to manage group dynamics?
+Would you like to learn more about managing team dynamics?

 Note: This article is co-written by Stefan and I. You can also find this article on Stefan’s blog.